JayHuang/facebook-calendar/README.md

     layOutDay([{start: 240, end: 370}, {start: 100, end: 200}, {start: 350, end: 620}, {start: 230, end: 700}]);

 The current layout will be replaced with the events provided.

+#Copyright and license

+Copyright 2013 Jay Huang under the MIT license.